 This course is designed for any production or operations staff, engineer or geologist involved in, or who will soon be involved in, water injection.

-4.0 (Continuing Education Credits) awarded for this 5-day course.
+4.0 (Continuing Education Credits) are awarded for this 5-day course.

 Training sessions attached to SPE conferences and workshops follow the cancellation policies stated on the event information page.
 Please check that page for specific cancellation information.

 SPE reserves the right to cancel or re-schedule courses at will.
 Notification of changes will be made as quickly as possible; please keep this in mind when arranging travel, as SPE is not responsible for any fees charged for cancelling or changing travel arrangements.

 We reserve the right to substitute course instructors as necessary.

 Mike Wiggins is Director of Technology and Training for William M. Cobb & Associates, a Dallas-based international petroleum consulting firm.
 Prior to his current role, Wiggins was president of an independent oil and gas producer and has served as a Senior Vice President (2006-2010) and President of William M. Cobb & Associates (2011-2013).
 Wiggins has over